digiur/GDCICD/README.md

 ## Save Build Artifacts to GitHub

-- The GitHub platform provaides an action for that! "upload-artifact"
+- The GitHub platform provaides an action for that! 'upload-artifact'

 ```yaml
 - uses: actions/upload-artifact@v4